-But, after nasty depression, a brush with suicide, and getting on top of things by practicing The ABCs of Emotional Mastery that a physician friend taught me, I resolved to stick around, and see how things worked out.
+But, after deep and lingering depression, a brush with suicide, and getting myself back on track by practicing The ABCs of Emotional Mastery a physician friend taught me, I resolved to stick around, explore different paths, and see how things worked out.

 1. the reason for which something exists or is done, made, used, etc

 2. an intended or desired results: end; aim; goal.